New York Islanders: The Dynasty (1979–1983)

+Bryan Trottier won the Conn Smythe Trophy for his postseason play in 1980 as the Islanders won the first of their four Stanley Cup championships.
+He won each of the following for the Islanders: the Calder Trophy (1976), Art Ross Trophy (1979), Hart (1979), Conn Smythe (1980), and the King Clancy Memorial Trophy (1989); no Islander has won the Art Ross or Hart Memorial Trophy other than Trottier.

 After the Islanders' regular season dominance and playoff disappointment in 1979, Arbour decided that he would no longer concern himself too greatly with his team's finish in the regular season.
 Instead, he focused his team's energy on how they would perform in the playoffs.
 In 1980, the Islanders dropped below the 100-point mark for the first time in five years, earning only 91 points.
 However, they finally broke through and won the Stanley Cup.

 Before the 1980 playoffs, the Islanders acquired Butch Goring from the Los Angeles Kings.
 Goring's arrival was often called the "final piece of the puzzle."

 Before the playoffs, Torrey made the difficult decision to trade longtime and popular veterans Billy Harris and defenseman Dave Lewis to the Los Angeles Kings for second line center Butch Goring.
-Goring's arrival is often called the "final piece of the puzzle", a strong two-way player, his presence on the second line ensured that opponents would no longer be able to focus their defensive efforts on the Islanders' first line of Bossy, Trottier and Clark Gillies.
+Goring's arrival is often called the "final piece of the puzzle"; a strong two-way player, his presence on the second line ensured that opponents would no longer be able to focus their defensive efforts on the Islanders' first line of Bossy, Trottier and Clark Gillies.
 Contributions from new teammates, such as wingers Duane Sutter and Anders Kallur and stay-at-home defensemen Dave Langevin, Gord Lane, and Ken Morrow (the latter fresh off a gold medal win at the 1980 Olympics), also figured prominently in the Islanders' playoff success.